 Christopher T. Fan

-I am a UC Chancellor's Postdoctoral Fellow in the Department of English at UC Riverside, and a senior editor at Hyphen magazine, which I also co-founded.
-In July, 2017, I will join the English department at UC Irvine as an Assistant Professor.
+I am an Assistant Professor of English at UC Irvine, and a senior editor at Hyphen magazine, which I also co-founded.
 My research and writing focus on 20/21st c.
-Anglophone and Asian/American cultural production, speculative fiction, racial formation, and "global Asias."
-I received my PhD in English literature from UC Berkeley in 2016.
+Anglophone and Asian/American cultural production, speculative fiction, and racial formation.
+I received my PhD in English literature from UC Berkeley in 2016, and was formerly a UC Chancellor’s postdoctoral fellow in the English department at UC Riverside.

 In addition to Hyphen, my writing has appeared or is forthcoming in American Quarterly, the Journal of Asian American Studies, the Journal of Transnational American Studies, Post45: Peer Reviewed, and The New Inquiry.